Varun-Singh24/SQL_DAY_1/README.md

 ```
 📄 License

-This project is open-source and free to use.
+This code is open-source and free to use.